oliviergob/aws-lambda-ftp-collector/README.md

 Description
 ===========

-lambda-transferer is a lambda function to collect files via FTP into an AWS S3 bucket
+lambda-ftp-collector is a set of AWS Lambda function to collect files via FTP into an AWS S3 bucket

 Origin of the project
 =====================

 The vast majority of IT projects I have been involved with starts by collecting a set of data from a customer, on a regular basis or as a one off.
-Each project implements its own solution to collect the data.
-I want to provide a set of standard tools to achieve this in a cheap and effective manner.
+Often via SFTP, more rarely via FTP.
+Amazon provides some good tools for ingesting data (Kinesis), but it assumes that the data is being sent and not collected.

+I wanted to create a set of tool easyli configurable to collect files via FTP / SFTP.
+It is also a pretext for me to experiment with Lambda and NodeJS.

 Version
 =======